Zaederx/PatientHealthApp-v1.1/README.md

-# Chronic Patient's Health App
+# Chronic Patient's Health WebApp
 This something I made for a University Project but was version controlled on the University SVN, but I've added here for a personal copy.
-Many aspects of the idea were not completed, as it was a big undertaking for one person (it being the first large project that I have managed on my own).

-Though the idea was not fully realised due to complications in working with Google API's [see problems](#project-shortcomings), though everything done was sufficient to demonstrate skill in the related technologies and software development required to do well in the university module/class.
+Many aspects of the idea were not completed, as it was a big undertaking for one person (it being the first project of this size that I have managed on my own) and due to complications in working with Google API's [see problems](#project-shortcomings).
+Everything done was sufficient to demonstrate the required level of skill in use of the related technologies and software development to do well in the university module/class.

-As this project was for university, it is online for the purpose of being on display as part of a portfolio of my work, but cannot be forked or used for any purpose beyond to be observed as evidence of my work and epxerience.
+As this project was for university, it is online for the purpose of being on display as part of a portfolio of my work, but cannot be forked or used for any purpose beyond to be observed as evidence of my work and experience.

 ## Tables of Contents
 * [Background](#background)